vdaas/vald/docs/contributing/coding-style.md

     - Structure name are `Mock{Interface name}`
     - Method injected from test code is `{Method name}Func`

-    The following is an example of mock code:
+    The following is an example of mock implementation:

     ```go
     package json